Attendance and Apologies / Presenoldeb ac Ymddiheuriadau

 To agree the exclusion of the press and public

-from the meeting as the report is not for publication because in
+from the meeting as presentations and meeting papers are not for

-relating to the financial or business affairs of any particular
+to the financial and business affairs of particular persons

-public interest in maintaining the exemption outweighs the public
+public interest in maintaining the exemptions outweighs the public

 interest in disclosing the information.